WPCD-Workflows/documentation/source/old/imp5/public/xml/tasks2010.rst

 ================================

 The list of IMP5 related tasks for 2010.
-WP10-ITM-IMP5-ACT1
+WP10-EU-IM-IMP5-ACT1
 ------------------

-Topic: Adaptation of IMP5 codes for use with ITM tools
+Topic: Adaptation of IMP5 codes for use with EU-IM tools

 Priority Support Deliverables:
 - The codes that will part of the IMP5 set during 2010 should be